stephenslab/smashr/README.md

    demo("smashr")
    ```

-3. To learn more, see the smashr package help and the smashr vignette:
+3. To learn more, see the smashr package help and the smashr vignette
+   (which you can also view [here]()):

    ```R
    help(package = "smashr")